Data room security & secure document sharing.

 Having users always online (i.e. connected to the Internet) is great for document revocation – you can revoke users and documents instantly.
 It may not be so great however for users – if a user needs to view your secure documents when travelling, what then?

-When using a secure data room to host your documents you need to consider how confidential your documents are and what risks you are willing to live with.
+When using secure deal rooms, data rooms to host your documents you need to consider how confidential your documents are and what risks you are willing to live with.

-Web browser viewers are much easier for users because they don’t have to install any software.
+Web browser viewers are easy for users to use because they don’t have to install any software.
 But they do have to login each time to view your protected documents and remember yet another set of credentials.

 Installed viewers on the other hand only require the user to install the software once and then click on a link to register.
 Documents are then transparently opened in the viewer if the user has been granted access.